 - Only with previous reservation

-- Including: traditional local snack, mate (infusion), lunch (drink + a sandwich at a traditional “parrilla” food truck, veggie option available), bicycle, helmet, basket, 500 ml bottle of water, English/Spanish bilingual guide.
+- Including: traditional local snack, mate (infusion), (drink + traditional empanadas, veggie option available), (with gears & suspension), helmet, 500 ml bottle of water, English speaking local guide.

 *Rosedal is not open on Mondays.